Santa Ana Housing Authority

 The Santa Ana Housing Authority Waiting List is currently open only for U.S. Military Veterans who live or work in the City of Santa Ana.
 A DD-214 Form is required.
 If you are a U.S. Military Veteran who lives or works in Santa Ana, please go to our On-line Application to Submit an Application.

-If you want to check on the status of your application, please go to www.santa-ana.org/housingcafe to view your application.
+If you want to check on the status or view your application, please go to:

 There are three other Public Housing Authorities in Orange County that also provide housing assistance.
 Click on the links below to be taken to their websites: